Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Analytic Expectations for Constant Cosmic Ray Transport Parameters

-The isolated effect of time dependence is especially clear in Figure \ref{fig:adv_stream_varied_inj}, where there is no diffusion to smooth out the pressure at large radii -- any flattening relative to the analytic expectation of a $\sim$ r$^{-2}$ profile owes solely to the time dependence of injection, as we discussed in Section \ref{sec:case2}.
+The isolated effect of time dependence is especially clear in the 2nd row of Figure \ref{fig:const_kappa_models}, where there is no diffusion to smooth out the pressure at large radii -- any flattening relative to the analytic expectation of a $\sim$ r$^{-2}$ profile owes solely to the time dependence of injection, as we discussed in Section \ref{sec:case2}.
 Such flattening of the profiles even in the empirical injection case, which by construction averages over short fluctuations in the injection rate, indicates that even the slow evolution of the \textit{average} black-hole accretion rate (or cosmic star formation rate) can substantially influence the distribution of CR pressure in low-$z$ halos.
-Of course, if the injection history features large variation with time, this will naturally appear in the pressure profiles as seen in the right panel of Fig \ref{fig:adv_stream_varied_inj} and seen (though less pronounced) in the ``bumps'' in the Case 3 (diffusion + advection/streaming) profiles in Figure \ref{fig:const_kappa_models}.
-In the presence of diffusion, the individual injection `bursts' get smeared across radial shells, though large amplitude fluctuations (depending on the effective diffusivity) may not get fully smeared into the flattened out bulk profile (see the structure of the lowest diffusivity line in Fig. \ref{fig:const_kappa_models}, right panel).
+Of course, if the injection history features large variation with time, this will naturally appear in the pressure profiles as seen in the right-most panels of Fig. \ref{fig:const_kappa_models}.
+In the presence of diffusion, the individual injection `bursts' get smeared across radial shells, though large amplitude fluctuations (depending on the diffusivity) may not get fully smeared into the flattened bulk profile (see the structure of the lowest diffusivity line in Fig. \ref{fig:const_kappa_models}, Case 3 right-most panel).

-In the following sections, we compare these analytic and approximate expectations to exact numerical solutions of Eq. \ref{eqn:general_PDE} and validate our simple numerical model for the evolution of CR pressure against full CR-MHD galaxy simulations.
+In the following sections, we compare these exact and approximate analytic estimations to exact numerical solutions of Eq. \ref{eqn:general_PDE} and validate our simple numerical model for the evolution of CR pressure against full CR-MHD galaxy simulations.